lui-coding/blog/src/blogs/2023/12/How does history.js work? .md

 #### Exposed Porperties

-Let's proceed to see how the exposed porperties are implemented."
+Let's proceed to see how the exposed porperties are implemented.

 ##### action & location & index